DMajrekar/kubevirt-civo-workshop/step-08-vm-to-cluster/README.md

 - **Data processing**: VMs processing data from cluster services

 ## Files in this step
+- `nginx-deployment.yaml` - Nginx deployment for testing
-- `nginx-service.yaml` - Simple nginx service for testing
+- `nginx-service.yaml` - Service exposing the nginx deployment

 ## Next Step
 Now let's expose the VM service to the internet using a LoadBalancer.
 Proceed to [Step 9: External Access](../step-09-external-access/).